DumindaWijesinghe/lease_browser/README.md

 # Lease Browser
-Simple intuitive UI for browsing list of items and retrieving details of each item.
+Simple and intuitive UI for browsing list of items and retrieving details of each item.

 ![](https://github.com/DumindaWijesinghe/lease_browser/blob/master/src/images/screen1.png)